British Curriculum Overview

 GEMS FirstPoint School has designed its British curriculum stages around the global needs of our students.
 Fundamentally, we offer the National Curriculum for England; however, we also incorporate the goals and values of GEMS Education and the rich national influence of the UAE.
 This mix results in students being offered a modern, exciting and educationally advanced curriculum.

 The value of receiving an international education in a global environment cannot be measured, and students are encouraged to discover more about the world and are supported in doing so.

 The student body is multi-cultural with members from more than 90 countries represented.
 All lessons are taught in English.
 Students are prepared for the GCSE examinations, AS and A levels and ultimately for universities of their choice.
 Whilst maintaining a strong focus on academic success at FirstPoint, we also endeavour to develop well-rounded students who are prepared for the opportunities, responsibilities and experiences of life.

 The curriculum is organised into blocks of years called ‘key stages’ (KS).
-The key stages are divided into Foundation Stage, sometimes called ‘Early Years’ (ages 3 to 5), KS1 (Years 1 & 2), KS2 (Years 3 to 6), KS3 (Years 7 to 9), KS4 (Years 10 & 11), followed by KS5 (Sixth Form).
-Each Key Stage is managed by an individual mini-Head of school.
+The key stages in British Curriculum are divided into Foundation Stage, sometimes called ‘Early Years’ (ages 3 to 5), KS1 (Years 1 & 2), KS2 (Years 3 to 6), KS3 (Years 7 to 9), KS4 (Years 10 & 11), followed by KS5 (Sixth Form).